andrevidela/Research-report/Thesis/index.md

 As for the last shortcoming of reference counting, the following sections will focus on how to address manual memory management in a reference counted runtime leveraging quantitative types.
 This will not remove the need for thinking about memory management, but it will make memory management a _linearity error_ rather than an invisible property of programs.
 Finally, encouraging users to think about memory management need not be a bad thing.
 Such a powerful link between quantities and memory could make Idris2 competitive with other commercial programming language and even systems programming.

-### Putting everything together: Linearity and reference counting
+### Putting Everything Together: Linearity and Reference Counting

+\label{subsec:linear-ref-counting}

-The idea of mapping linear usage to reference counting isn’t new \cite{linear_ref_count}, but with QTT, we can have a much greater control over the semantics of the semiring we use in order to make it correspond precisely with the behaviour of our runtime.
+The idea of mapping linear usage to reference counting isn’t new\cite{linear_ref_count}, but with QTT, we can have a much greater control over the semantics of the semiring we use in order to make it correspond precisely with the behaviour of our runtime.

 _Counting immutable beans_\cite{immutable_beans} shows us how effective reference counting can be in a purely functional programming language.
 Their intuition and heuristics lead to performant code without affecting the source language.
 Using QTT we can improve this approach in two regards: